DerToaster1138/IsacSHDWatchFace/README.md

 ### Edit 10/2025
 Support for the Venu 2+ and 3 has been added, steps stress and heartrate has been added

+### Edit 11/2025
+Support for Venu 4 in 45 and 41mm Screen Variants, Heartrate moniker changed from BPM to HR